 He then turned to agency work through Selecciones Illustradas, starting with comic stories about the lives of famous criminals for the Scandinavian market.
 In the 1970s, he became a regular for Fleetway in London with features like 'Black Max', also also for the horror comic books published in the USA by Warren and Skywald.
 He created the comic 'Géminis' with writer C. Echevarria, that was published in France as'Phil Jackson' in Marouf in 1979 and 1979.

-In 1975, he settled in Paris where he began a collaboration with the magazine Pif Gadget.
-For this magazine he created 'Sandberg, Père et Fils' (script by Patrick Cothias, 1975-77), 'Les Dossiers Mystère' (scipts by Solet, art in cooperation with Carlos Giménez and Usero, 1978) and 'Les Robinsons de la Terre' (script by Roger Lécureux, 1979-82).
-He was also present in Scoop with two stories in cooperation with J.M.
-Charlier, and in Tousse Bourin ('Foutu Job' with Cothias, 1976) and Super-As ('Les Compagnons d'Atlantis, scripted by Victor Mora, 1980).
+He moved to Paris in 1975, and began a collaboration with the comics magazine Pif Gadget.
+He created such serials as 'Sandberg, Père et Fils' with Patrick Cothias (1975-77), 'Les Dossiers Mystère' with writer Solet and fellow artists Carlos Giménez and Usero ( 1978) and 'Les Robinsons de la Terre' with Roger Lécureux (1979-82).
+He was also present in Scoop with two stories in cooperation with Jean-Michel Charlier (1976-77), in Tousse Bourin with 'Foutu Job' with Cothias (1976) and in Super-As with 'Les Compagnons d'Atlantis' with Victor Mora (1980).

 Font returned to Spain in the early 1980s, where he teamed up with Victor Mora for 'Sylvestre' and 'Tequila Bang' in La Calle.
 He created stories with the aviator Frederico Mendelsshon Bartholdy in Cimoc, and several short stories for 1984.
 One of these featured the futuristic characters Clarke and Kubrick, that later made their appearance in Rambla and Cimoc.